shardus/website-docs.shardus.com/README.md

 pnpm install
 pnpm dev
 ```

-And visit `localhost:3000` to preview your changes.
+And visit `localhost:3000` or `localhost:[port]` (if you set different port) to preview your changes.

+`NOTE:`Sometime we'd have shardus network running in background while working on this resulting in port `3000` collision. `pnpm dev` command will automatically occupy available port but if it is still failing, try setting custom port.
+To run the dev docs on different port number please do `pnpm customPort 8888`.

 ## Contributors